College moves from high to moderate alert level

 Virtual appointments now are available at many campus offices.
 When possible, students and families should use this service instead of going into offices in person.

-The beginning of J-term will be delayed a week and classes will begin on Monday, Jan.
-11, 2021.
+Spring break will not be held.
 The start of spring semester also will be delayed one week and will begin on Feb.
 10, 2021.

 Residential Life and Dining Services